Knowing how to manage hypoglycemia at home, especially for those at risk is essential as it is a medical emergency.

 What Is Hypoglycemia?

-In simple terms, hypoglycemia is the marked decrease in the serum glucose level in a person’s body.
 This is quite common in people with diabetes.
 This can occur due to a set of reasons including diet, exercise, or medicines.

 What are the Symptoms Of Hypoglycemia (Low Blood Sugar)?